Octavius (ship)

-History
+Story

 The story's supposed background is that the Octavius had left England for the Orient in 1761, and successfully arrived at its destination the following year.
 The captain gambled on a return through the treacherous and then little known Northwest Passage, with the unfortunate result of trapping the vessel in sea ice north of Alaska; thus, the Octavius had made the Northwest Passage posthumously.
 The ship was never seen again after its encounter with the Herald (being carried away by the streams and wind in the night after their encounter).
 The ship's last recorded position while the crew was still alive was 75°N 160°W, about 250 miles (402 kilometers) north of Utqiagvik, Alaska (named as "Point Barrow" in 1825), while the ship was discovered near Greenland.

-Similar stories had previously appeared which shared some, but not all, of the elements of the "Octavius" story.
-In a 1905 version, traced by author David Meyer, the ship was named the Gloriana, and there was no mention of the Northwest Passage.
-The earliest version of the story so far traced by Meyer appeared 13 December 1828 in a Philadelphia-based newspaper named The Ariel: A Literary and Critical Gazette.
-In that version, too, there was no mention of the Northwest Passage, and the derelict ship remained nameless.
-The period from 11 November 1762 until August 1775 is given as seventeen years.
+Similar stories had previously appeared which shared elements of the Octavius story.
+Throughout the late 1820s, various American newspapers reported on an unnamed frozen ghost ship in Arctic waters.
+Later stories also named the ship Gloriana.